anirudh-makuluri/smart-deploy/README.md

 # 🚀 SmartDeploy

-**SmartDeploy** is a lightweight DevOps automation platform that lets you connect your GitHub repository, configure deployment settings, and deploy to **Google Cloud Run** — all in just a few clicks.
+**SmartDeploy** is a lightweight DevOps automation platform that lets you connect your GitHub repository, configure deployment settings, and deploy to **AWS (Amplify, Elastic Beanstalk, ECS Fargate, EC2)** or **Google Cloud Run** — all in just a few clicks.

 It uses **AI to auto-analyze your codebase**, generate build/run commands, detect frameworks and databases, and provide real-time feedback via WebSockets.